slevomat/coding-standard/README.md

 * `forbiddenCommentPatterns`: allows to configure which comments are forbidden to be used.
 This is an array of regular expressions (PCRE) with delimiters.

+#### SlevomatCodingStandard.Commenting.DocCommentSpacing 🔧

+Enforces configurable number of lines before first content (description or annotation), after last content (description or annotation), between description and annotations, between two different annotations types (eg. between `@param` and `@return`).

+Sniff provides the following settings:

+* `linesCountBeforeFirstContent`: allows to configure the number of lines before first content (description or annotation).
+* `linesCountBetweenDescriptionAndAnnotations`: allows to configure the number of lines between description and annotations.
+* `linesCountBetweenDifferentAnnotationsTypes`: allows to configure the number of lines between two different annotations types.
+* `linesCountAfterLastContent`: allows to configure the number of lines after last content (description or annotation).

 #### SlevomatCodingStandard.Commenting.InlineDocCommentDeclaration 🔧

 Reports invalid format of inline phpDocs with `@var`.